-2. Appreciate that extroverts like to resolve things in the moment
+2. Understand that extroverts like to resolve things in the moment

 Extroverts prefer to think out loud, while introverts tend to mull over their thoughts and process them internally.
 This means that your extrovert might want to talk things through there and then.
 In the midst of an argument, your extrovert will get clarity from verbalizing their thoughts.
 As an introvert, you don’t have to respond immediately, but just listening can be helpful for them.

 3. Accept that you’ll have completely different social lives

 Your extrovert will lead a different kind of social life from you and will likely have a number of friendship groups.
 Giving your extrovert space to see these different friends without getting jealous is key for a healthy introvert-extrovert relationship.
 Plus, while they are going out and socializing, you can have some alone time.
 This can be a win-win situation for introverts and extroverts dating.

 4. Let your extrovert talk

 Extroverts talk more than introverts.
 While you might feel exhausted after a day of work and want to hide away in a quiet room, your extrovert might want to chat.
 Extroverts get energy from external stimuli, including interacting with people.
 This can be challenging if you’re tired, but it can have major benefits.
 They’ll happily be the ones doing the talking at a party when you’re not feeling it.

 5. Invest in earplugs

 Extroverts are less sensitive to noise than introverts.
-Noise that you find distracting can actually be energizing for extrovert.
+Noise that you find distracting can actually be energizing for extroverts.
 This can be explained by the fact that extroverts have a more active dopamine reward network compared to introverts.
 Invest in some earplugs to avoid arguments (no, we’re not joking).